 Adding drapery is a sure-fire way of adding a touch of luxury to any interior design scheme.
 Dressing your windows can give any space a new lease of life and is an excellent way to refresh your rooms without the need to replace more expensive items such as flooring or furniture.
 As well as giving a high-end finish to your decorating scheme, curtains are also a practical addition to a room and can provide benefits such as added privacy, insulation and protection against the elements depending on the type of curtaining you choose.

-Another great benefit of adding curtains to your home is that they are usually very simple to install.
+Another great benefit of adding curtains to your home is that they are usually very simple to install, for all types of curtains.
 Eyelet curtains often require a simple curtain rod or pole whilst other styles such as pencil or pinch pleat curtains may require a curtain track.
 To some installing a curtain track with track gliders, can seem like a daunting task.
 However, this is far from the truth.